 Meanwhile, the US is the world’s leader in criminal incarceration.
 It holds over two million people in jails and prisons, which constitutes an increase of over 500 percent from 40 years ago.
-Street crimes are the reason for the vast majority of those incarcerations, despite the fact that the average annual cost of street crime, according to the FBI, is $15 billion per year—but nearly $1 trillion per year for white-collar crime.
+Street crimes are the reason for the vast majority of those incarcerations, even though the average annual cost of street crime, according to the FBI, is $15 billion per year—but nearly $1 trillion per year for white-collar crime.
 Many cases of financial crime go unreported and among those that are reported, very few go to trial.

-The modern corporation is designed to limit individual liability and that naturally limits the ability to effectively prosecute those at fault.
+The modern corporation is designed to limit individual liability, which naturally limits the ability to effectively prosecute those at fault.
 And while corporations have many of the same rights as people, they can’t be physically jailed.
 So prosecutors often seek fines—fines which aren’t paid by the perpetrators, but by the company, and therefore ultimately by the stockholders.

-Collateral consequences, such as in the cases of Arthur Anderson and Enron, can mean tens of thousands of innocent employees lose their jobs as a result of vigorous prosecution.
-Furthermore, decades of deregulation have left the economy heavily intertwined, where aggressively punishing large banks can have a negative impact on the wider economy.
+Collateral consequences, such as in the cases of Arthur Anderson and Enron, can mean tens of thousands of innocent employees lose their jobs due to vigorous prosecution.
+Furthermore, decades of deregulation have left the economy heavily intertwined, where aggressively punishing large banks can hurt the wider economy.

 Samuel W. Buell, a law professor at Duke University who served as lead prosecutor in the Enron case, notes in his book, Capital Offenses, that the standard defense in a fraud case isn’t that fraud didn’t happen; it’s that the perpetrator didn’t know they were breaking the law.

 Intent is remarkably difficult to prove in these instances.
 What if their accountants, lawyers, or superiors told them it was okay?
-What if this crime was simply considered an innovative business practice and spread out across multiple employees?
-A leader may have little insight into the day-to-day operations of a company, while a rank-and-file worker may claim (s)he was only doing his job.
+What if this crime was considered an innovative business practice spread out across multiple employees?
+A leader may need more insight into the day-to-day operations of a company, while a rank-and-file worker may claim (s)he was only doing his job.
 The difference between corporate crime and shrewd business practice can sometimes come down to subtleties and context.

 The natural incentive of a corporation is to increase profit.
 The natural incentive of a worker is to stay on their boss’s good side.
 Meanwhile, the incentives for corporate whistleblowers are dismally low.
 Why report a crime that might never be discovered and might not even be a crime in the first place?
 Why ask if something is a crime when it’s working and you retain your deniability by maintaining ignorance?
 This structure of misplaced incentives leads to fewer financial crimes being reported, and therefore fewer financial crimes being punished.

 A vast majority of corporate criminals are men from privileged demographics.
-Their wealth can afford high-powered legal counsel and their education can see them navigate the legal system in a more adept manner than the average person.
+Their wealth can afford high-powered legal counsel, and their education can see them navigate the legal system more adeptly than the average person.